navyblue1993/Soft-SVM-and-C/README.md

 With c = 0 in soft SVM, it is: y(wx+b) >= -inf

-Check the SVM with C = 0.001 and C = 1 with linear seperable data, small C will make the accuracy worse.
+I check the graph with C = 0.001 and C = 1 with linear seperable data, small C will make the accuracy worse.
+Results could be checked on this repositories.